How to Make Money Online From Writing So That You Don’t Waste Your Time

 Try to stay active in communities.
 Reach out to people.
 Join Facebook groups.
 Try to meet people that will help you find paid work.
 Try to make friends with writers.
 Look out for opportunities.

-You never know where you’re going to end up with your writing career.
-Earlier this year we highlighted five completely random freelancers.
+You never know where your writing career will lead.
+Earlier this year, we highlighted five completely random freelancers.
 You could find yourself writing headlines for Facebook or editing marketing copy on Instagram.
-All that matters is that you give this writing thing a shot right now if it’s something that you want to do.
+All that matters is that you give this writing thing a shot right now if it’s something you want to do.

 This is a great starting point and exactly the kind of article I’ve been looking for lately.
 It’s refreshing (and reassuring) to find a post on freelance writing that isn’t selling a course on freelance writing, but giving actual tips.